rdkls/docker-cntlm/README.md

 This will create an unathenticated proxy on the host running at 3128

 By default cntlm will run with NoProxy localhost, 127.0.0.*, 10.*, 192.168.*, *.$2
-If the env var NOPROXY is set, it gets added to this list
+If the env var NO_PROXY is set, it gets added to this list

 ## NTLMv2 Hash